Understanding the householder solar panel consumer: A Markovian model and its societal implications: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:MarkovianModels}, we describe the two Markovian models for the GET.
 Section \ref{sec:numerical_experiments} describes the model's calibration, whereas the policy scenarios are discussed in Section \ref{sec:scenarioanalysys}.
-Finally, Section \ref{sec:conclusions} presents the article's conclusions and highlights the strengths and weaknesses of our analysis.
-Appendix \ref{app:investment_costs_and_cash_flows} describes how to compute the NPV, Appendix \ref{app:macroscopic_derivation} delivers a macroscopic view of the two Markovian models, and Appendix \ref{app:SinusMilieus} present the so-called Sinus-Milieus$^{ {\text{\textregistered}}}$ characterization.
+Section \ref{sec::ethical_and_policy_implications} discusses the ethical and policy implications of the present article.
+Finally, Section \ref{sec:conclusions} presents the article's conclusions.
+Appendix \ref{app:investment_costs_and_cash_flows} describes how to compute the NPV, whereas Appendix \ref{app:SinusMilieus} present the so-called Sinus-Milieus$^{ {\text{\textregistered}}}$ characterization.